2022–23 New Mexico Lobos men's basketball team

 The 2022–23 New Mexico Lobos men's basketball team represented the University of New Mexico during the 2022–23 NCAA Division I men's basketball season.
 The Lobos were led by second-year head coach Richard Pitino and were members of the Mountain West Conference.
 They played their home games at The Pit.

+New Mexico finished 22–12, with an 8–10 record in the Mountain West, finishing sixth in the conference.
+They defeated Wyoming in the first round of the Mountain West conference tournament before losing in the quarterfinals to Utah State.
+The Lobos were invited to the 2023 National Invitation Tournament, where they were upset in the first round by Utah Valley.

 Previous season

 The Lobos finished the 2021–22 season 13–19, 5–12 in Mountain West play to finish in last place.
 As the No. 9 seed in the Mountain West tournament, they lost in the first round to Nevada 85–77.